kasslent/clc-digital-skills/_lessons/module-0.md

 <details>
 <summary><h3>Web Browsers & Developer Tools</h3></summary>

 <p>Choose a modern web browser that supports current web standards and integrated developer tools for a better web experience.
-A couple good ones to use are <a href="https://www.mozilla.org/en-US/firefox/new/" target="_blank">Mozilla Firefox</a> and <a href="https://www.google.com/intl/en-CA/chrome/browser/" target="_blank">Google Chrome</a></p>
+A couple good ones to use are <a target="_blank" href="https://www.mozilla.org/en-US/firefox/new/">Mozilla Firefox</a> and <a target="_blank" href="https://www.google.com/intl/en-CA/chrome/browser/">Google Chrome</a></p>

 <p>All examples going forward will be using Chrome.</p>